-Verona is close to Venice, the Dolomites, and Lake Garda, and is known for great cuisine, including the edible varieties of donkeys and horses found on nearly every Verona menu.
-Also Tortellini di Valeggio, wine, fruit, risotto, cheeses, pastries, Aperol Spritzes, pizza, Prosecco, Lugana, Amarone, Ripasso, and pizza.
+Verona is close to Venice, the Dolomites, Bolzano, Mantova, Padova, Vicenza, and Lake Garda, and is known for great cuisine, including the edible varieties of donkeys and horses found on most Verona menus.
+Also Tortellini di Valeggio, wine, fruit, risotto, cheeses, pastries, Aperol Spritzes, Prosecco, Lugana, Amarone, Recioto, and Ripasso.
 So we think you will enjoy your time here if you can pace yourself.
-And gelato, and sopressa con aglio and mortadella con pistacchio!
-And pizza...
-Please see the last photo below.
+Also gelato, sopressa con aglio, and mortadella con pistacchio!
+And pizza... please see the last photo below.

 The Roman Ponte Pietra on the River Adige, built in 100 BC